celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/stability/granda-mento.md

 ### How to cancel an exchange proposal

 The exchanger of an exchange proposal can cancel the exchange proposal if the proposal has not yet been approved.
-This can be done using the `celocli grandamento:cancel` command ([docs here](https://docs.celo.org/command-line-interface/commands/grandamento#celocli-grandamento-cancel)).
+This can be done using the `celocli grandamento:cancel` command ([docs](https://docs.celo.org/command-line-interface/commands/grandamento#celocli-grandamento-cancel)).
 For example:

 ```
 celocli grandamento:cancel --proposalID 1
 ```

 If an exchange proposal has already been approved or someone other than the exchanger wishes to cancel (or "veto") an exchange proposal, this must be done by a governance proposal.
-CIP 46 provides information on the exact details of the governance proposal [here](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0046.md#vetoing-an-exchange-proposal).
+[CIP 46](https://github.com/celo-org/celo-proposals/blob/master/CIPs/cip-0046.md#vetoing-an-exchange-proposal) provides information on the exact details of the governance proposal.

 ### How to view current Granda Mento parameters

-Granda Mento's governable parameters can be viewed using the `celocli network:parameters` command ([docs here](https://docs.celo.org/command-line-interface/commands/network#celocli-network-parameters)).
+Granda Mento's governable parameters can be viewed using the `celocli network:parameters` command ([docs](https://docs.celo.org/command-line-interface/commands/network#celocli-network-parameters)).
 For example:

 ```
 celocli network:parameters